rackerlabs/tofu-openstack-flex-lab/README.md

 ## python virtual environment

-For later use of they dynamic inventory script a python virtual environment is needed.
+For later use of they dynamic inventory script and ansible a python virtual environment is needed.
 Create your virtual environment the way you see fit and install the requirements.

 ```bash
 pip install -r requirements.txt